 It is essential that we are notified of changes to your address, telephone or mobile number and the receptionist will provide you with a form to complete.

 If you move out of the practice area you should not assume the practice can continue to look after you.
 You will need to find a doctor in your new area.
-There are instructions when you move to a new area on the back of your NHS medical card
+Your medical records will sent automatically when you register with a new practice in the UK.

 Temporary Patient Registrations